Bile Flow: Top 15 Herbs to Support Your Liver

 Follow this Biliary Sludge Protocol for 30 days:

-Activated Coconut Charcoal: Take 2–4 capsules (around 500–1000 mg) about one hour before meals to help bind to the toxic biliary sludge.
-Do 2 capsules (around 500 mg) if you are under 125 lbs or have lots of trouble with constipation.
+GI Detox: Take 1-2 capsules (around 500–1000 mg) about one hour before meals to help bind to the toxic biliary sludge.
+Do 1 capsule (500 mg) if you are under 125 lbs. or have lots of trouble with constipation.

-Bile Flow Support or Kidney & Liver Support: Take 2 capsules twice a day after meals to help improve bile flow from liver and gallbladder.
+Bile Flow Support: Take 2 capsules twice a day with meals to help improve bile flow from the liver and gallbladder.
+(You can just do the Advanced TUDCA or the Bile Flow – you don’t need both).

 Final Thoughts